pupil-labs/pupil-docs/developer-docs/win-driver-setup.md

     i.
 General Menu > Restart with default settings
 1. Plug in Pupil Headset after Pupil Capture relaunches - Please wait, drivers should install automatically.
 You may need to close/cancel automatic Windows driver installation

 If the above doesn't work, uninstall all drivers by following steps 1 to 3.
-Then follow steps 1-7 from here (step 8 should not be needed): https://github.com/pupil-labs/pyuvc/blob/master/WINDOWS_USER.md
+You can then try install `libusbK` drivers with Zadig as outlined in steps 1-7 in the [pyuvc docs](https://github.com/pupil-labs/pyuvc/blob/master/WINDOWS_USER.md)